wangxj03/wangxj03.github.io/content/posts/2024-09-24-code-search/index.md

 #### Our Approach

-We use [code-splitter](https://github.com/wangxj03/code-splitter) (shameless plug: I' the author!), a Rust re-implementation for added efficiency.
+We use [code-splitter](https://github.com/wangxj03/code-splitter) (shameless plug: I'm the author!), a Rust re-implementation for added efficiency.
 Below shows an example of using its [Python bindings](https://pypi.org/project/code-splitter/) to walk through a directory and split Rust files.
 We use `TiktokenSplitter` to ensure compatibility with OpenAI embedding models.

 ```python
 from code_splitter import Language, TiktokenSplitter